All Episodes

 So when you hear that pop up, this has happened many, many times.

-And they're like, Yeah, how did you know?
+And they're like, yeah, how did you know?

-Like, because this is this is their shtick.
+Like, because this is their shtick.

 And the first language she comes out with is that she wants to help transform Twitter.

-Why do you think Elon picked her?
+Why do you think Elon Picked her?

 Because he's been antagonistic toward the WEF, just generally speaking.

-Right, yeah, that could be a that could be a whole other thing.
+Yeah, that could be a whole other thing.

-But my guess is, you know, he's obviously one of the first challenges that he had is turning off the advertiser, advertising community.
+But my guess is, you know, he's obviously one of the first challenges that he had is turning off the advertising community.

 And certainly he overpaid for the business.

-It's one that bleeds a lot of money, and so it needs some good revenue sources.
+And so it needs some good revenue sources.

 I don't think Twitter Blue was the runaway success that he imagined it would be, or at least as quickly.

-So she kind of pitched, hey, I am a power broker in the advertising community, which she absolutely is, and she has all these connections.
+So she kind of pitched, hey, I'm a power broker in the advertising community, which she absolutely is.

 And I think there was sort of a thought like it will look like there's an adult at the table for the advertisers who have left Twitter en masse to feel comfortable and she can kind of create that connection and drive that revenue piece.

-But from that standpoint, this why not make her the head of advertising or the head of revenue, why make her the CEO?
+But from that standpoint, why not make her the head of advertising or the head of revenue?

 Right.

-So does this whole you will own nothing and be happy mantra come out of lack of specific terms, a globalist agenda to seize ownership, or is it that they resign to the fact that the current financial system is not sustainable and they know that people are just going to lose wealth generation to generation because of fractional reserve banking and fiat currency.
+So does this whole you will own nothing and be happy mantra come out of, for lack of specific terms, a globalist agenda to seize ownership?

 And so they're just sort of prepping the masses.

-Are they doing it intentionally, or is this actually sort of a proactive defense for the inevitable?
+Are they doing it intentionally or is this actually sort of a proactive defense for the inevitable?

 So I think there is some elements of both.